 Condensed Structural Formula:

 Since complete structural formula consumes much time and space to represent the structure, we can condense them.
-This is the condensed structural formula, where replacing some of the dashes/bonds by a number of identical groups attached to an atom by a subscript.
+This is the condensed structural formula, where replacing some dashes/bonds by a number of identical groups attached to an atom by a subscript.

 Bond Line Structural Formula:

-A bond line structural formula is another way of structural representation of organic compounds.
+A bond lines structural formula is another way of structural representation of organic compounds.
 Here, every bond is represented as a line in a zigzag manner.
 If not specified, every terminal is assumed to be a methyl (-CH3) group.

 3-D Representation of Organic Compounds:

 The organic compounds which were represented using structural formulas in the previous section are three-dimensional compounds.
 In order to draw the 3-D structure of an organic compound, we can use wedge-dash representation.